About GPS Adventures Arkansas

 The GPS Adventures Arkansas Maze Exhibit is a smaller, regional version of the nationally touring GPS Adventures Maze Exhibit and prominently features Arkansas State Parks.
 The educational exhibit will travel to 7 Arkansas museums over the next three-and-a-half years.

 Attendees will learn about GPS through interactive science experiences in a 1,500 square foot indoor maze and an outdoor GPS training course.
 The maze will take visitors through three main rooms - Tools of Discovery, Modern Explorer, and Discovering Arkansas - each dedicated to interactive science learning.
 Participants in the outdoor course can locate nearby geocaches using GPS units available at the Museum.

 An additional geocaching program spanning all 52 Arkansas State Parks will complement the traveling exhibit.
 Learn more about the Arkansas ParkCache Program.

 Want to Attend?

-Thank you for visiting the GPS Adventures Arkansas Exhibit at the University of Arkansas Discovery Zone!
+Thank you for visiting the GPS Adventures Arkansas Exhibit at The Arts & Science Center for Southeast Arkansas!
 We hope you enjoyed the experience and learned something new about navigation, GPS technology and geocaching.

 Share your event exhibit experience with an "attended" log and note the unique icon for the Maze Exhibit Cache type.
 In your log, it would be interesting to learn where you are from.